raphamorim/rio/docs/docs/navigation.md

 ### NativeTab (MacOS only)

-The `NativeTab` is Rio terminal default navigation mode for MacOs.
+`NativeTab` is the default navigation mode for MacOS.

 Note: NativeTab only works for MacOS.